untemps/svelte-palette/README.md

 ### Customize the Content of the Deletion Tooltip

-By default, if `allowDeletion` is set to true, the tooltip that allows to delete a color slot displays a trash icon:
+By default, if `deletionMode` is set to `"tooltip"`, the tooltip displays a trash icon:

 <img src="assets/trash.png" alt="trash" height="90"/>